-Sets a script to monitor whether communication with the Microsoft Azure Service Management API is possible, and also to monitor health of communication with an external network.
+Sets a script to monitor whether communication with Microsoft Azure Service Management API is possible, and also monitors health of communication with an external network.

 For details about the custom monitor resource, see "Understanding custom monitor resources" in the Reference Guide.